Semptic/foundry-no-dice-no-cry/README.md

 1. Install dependencies: `npm install`
 2. Build the TypeScript background scripts: `npm run build`

-The generated `background.js` files are written to the extension folders and are ignored by git.
+The generated `background.js` files and updated manifests are written to `dist/no-dice-no-cry-{chrome,firefox}` and are ignored by git.